 Does your NAIS certificate state that you are eligible for 'extended time for home exams or assignments'?

 If so, you should contact the examiner or lecturer at the start of the course or at least two weeks before the examination.
-They will decide whether extra time is possible and how much you can be granted.
+They will decide whether extra time is possible and how much extra time you can be granted.

 In some courses, you will need to show your NAIS certificate to your lecturer and ask them if you can access the materials.
 In other cases, the materials are already available to all students.

-Mentor and teaching support
+Mentor, extra supervision and extra teaching support

 Mentor